×

 Tyler, The Creator, born in Los Angeles, is a rapper/producer known for his gravelly voice and eclectic style.
 A founding member of Odd Future, he collaborated with Earl Sweatshirt and Frank Ocean.
 His albums Goblin, Wolf, and Flower Boy topped charts.
 IGOR and CALL ME IF YOU GET LOST won Grammy awards.
 He has worked with Kanye West, Lil Wayne, and YoungBoy Never Broke Again.

-BALTHVS, a trio from a country with little psychedelia influence, blends psychedelic sounds with funk, disco, dream pop, and world music, featuring global rhythms.
+BALTHVS, a psychedelic trio from a country new to the genre, blends funk, disco, dream pop, and global rhythms from Africa to South America, crafting cosmic, relaxing grooves.

 Sons Of The East, from Sydney's Northern Beaches, blend folk, blues, and soul, channeling influences like Van Zandt and Parsons.
 Known for soaring harmonies and joyous live shows, they boast 700M streams and sold-out global tours, all achieved independently.